Least Privilege Access: How to Keep Sensitive Data on a Need-to-Know Basis

 Organizations with hundreds or even thousands of users should strive to automate the processes involved in implementing the principle of least privilege.

-But even if your company does not have thousands of users, automating processes might still be a goal worth pursuing, for instance if the internal processes in your organization are very complex and require a more diverse and flexible access structure.
+But even if your company does not have thousands of users, automating processes might still be a goal worth pursuing.
+For example, this can help you save time if the internal processes in your organization are very complex and require a more diverse and flexible access structure.
 Whether it is the number of users or complexity of your environment that applies, or both – investing in an access management or identity and access management software is probably a good idea.

 There are many options and tools that can help you implement POLP and achieve a high degree of data security.
 The question is how much time you are willing and/or capable of investing into the manual efforts required and whether you believe the operational discipline needed for the implementation is strong enough in your company.